jrgolz/github.io/index.md

 My first project was a computer vision model, which is suppose to discern between a Torrey pine and a blue spruce.
 Both are evergreen trees and I was interested to see if a model could understand all ospects of a tree - the shape, trunk, needles, cones, etc. It can as we'll see, but it was a frustrating first project.
 I first tried to get images from Bing.
 "Search_images_bing" is part of the fastai library, but my model repeatedly said it was undefined.
 Fastai requires constant upgrading, but it never addressed the issue.

-#### Sidebar: To avoid frustration from undefined code and strange errors, I importand and upgraded all these imports and upgrades at the start of each session:
+#### Sidebar: To avoid frustration from undefined code and strange errors, I importand and upgraded all these items at the start of each session:
 ```
 from utils import *
 from fastai2.vision.widgets import *